Brexit - What I need to know

 The biggest change will be that all shipments will require a commercial/pro-forma invoice to be made.
 This will be required whether or not we make a trade deal with the EU.

 A free trade deal has been agreed by the Government and EU.
 No duties should be applied to your shipment after 1st January 2021.
 However, as you will not charge vat on your items to your EU customer and we will not charge you VAT on shipping, the recipient may be asked to pay VAT at the local rate on the contents and carriage.
 In addition, they will charge a disbursement fee which differs from country to country.
+These are not included in your quoted price which is for carriage only.

 Please note that items that originate from outside the EU or UK with a value in excess of £125 (150 euros) can still attract duties in EU countries.